slerman12/UnifiedML/README.md

 conda activate ML
 ```

-Optionally, for GPU support, you may need to install Pytorch with CUDA from https://pytorch.org/get-started/locally/.
+[comment]: <> (For GPU support, you may need to install Pytorch with CUDA from https://pytorch.org/get-started/locally/.)

 [comment]: <> (```console)